Hiring a Marketing Agency Vs. In House Marketing Team

 Why Hire A Digital Marketing Agency?

 And then there’s the cost.
 Working with an agency is typically more expensive than DIY marketing or hiring a single in-house person because the marketing agency is more experienced.
-But they will offer you a more comprehensive range of services and also turn out high-quality work.
+But a digital agency will offer you a more comprehensive range of services and also turn out high-quality work.
 Here are the pros and cons of hiring a marketing agency:

 You are getting access to a team of specialists.
 Marketing takes a multidisciplinary approach.
-In an agency, you can tap into the knowledge and experience of PPC experts, SEO specialists, dedicated designers, content creators, and project managers to help keep you on track.
+You must use content marketing, inbound marketing, and shape your digital marketing strategy to your target audience.
+Working with an agency partner, you can tap into the knowledge and experience of PPC experts, SEO specialists, dedicated designers, content creators, and project managers to help keep you on track.

 A New Perspective

-Working with an agency will give you a new view of your own business.
+Working with an agency team will give you a new view of your own business.
+Each small business owner knows their customers, but they are typically not a marketing expert.
 The experience of working with many different companies means that an agency can give you a different perspective.
 Each agency is structured differently, so those that focus on PPC, for example, will have a better view of how you can improve your paid advertisements.

 Speed of Work

 When it comes to successful marketing, time is of the essence.
-If you hire a marketing agency, they have many hands to get through your projects.
+If you hire a digital agency, they have many hands to get through your projects.
 For example, if you are doing a website relaunch, then you might be able to turn it around in less than a month working with a dedicated team.
 Doing it all by yourself can take much longer.
+You would have to hire a graphic designer, a content writer, a web developer, and an SEO specialist individually.

 Higher Costs (over the short term)